The best substitutes for Bacon are Is Vegan Bacon Healthier?, Store Bought Vegan Bacon Products, Tempeh, Carrot Bacon, and Tofu.

 It's often said that these vegan options taste strikingly similar to their counterparts, with many users noting surprise at the meaty texture when cooked properly.

-When it comes to cooking and usage, many vegan kinds of bacon undergo minimal treatment prior to being sold in stores so they can be cooked in a variety of ways, like baking in an oven or pan-frying with oil.
+Many vegan kinds of bacon undergo minimal treatment prior to being sold in stores so they can be cooked in a variety of ways, like baking in an oven or pan-frying with oil - and for baking, vegan egg wash substitutes for baking work well to help browning.

 These store-bought vegan bacon products have certainly made adopting a plant-based lifestyle much more delicious.